XeuphoriaXL/CSCI596-Final-Project/README.md

 Introduction:
 -
-Utilize Pytorch's Cuda to load the voice model and waveglow model into separate Cuda memory to accelerate the overall voice generation process.
+Utilize Torch's Cuda to load the voice model and waveglow model into separate Cuda memory to accelerate the overall voice generation process.

 How to use:
 -